-8. Earmarked Reserves continued
+8. Earmarked Reserves continued ......

 - 8.1.
-Access Selby was a fund to hold savings achieved to date to provide resources for the delivery of services in future years.
-In light of the Corporate restructure, and future priorities, the balance has been transferred to a newly formed Local Plan reserve - 8.2.
-The Asset Management reserve has been created to fund repairs and improvements to the Corporate Land & Buildings, Depots and Leisure Centres. - 8.3.
+The Asset Management reserve has been created to fund repairs and improvements to the Corporate Land & Buildings, Depots and Leisure Centres. - 8.2.
 The Business Rates Equalisation reserve is to provide protection should the Council suffer early losses before the funding safety net is reached.
-It also holds accrued amounts for safety net payments until NNDR deficits are released to the General Fund. - 8.4.
-The Car Loans Bond reserve exists to cover the potential event that an employee defaults on the repayment of their car loan. - 8.5.
-A reserve to provide resources to fund budgets carried forward into 2018/19 for schemes which have been delayed from 2017/18. - 8.6.
-To fund contingency items throughout the year. - 8.7.
-The Discretionary RR Fund has been created to meet the costs of the new policy. - 8.8.
-To spread the cost of funding expenditure on the District Elections every 4 years. - 8.9.
-The ICT Replacement reserve is to fund the purchase new computer equipment and upgrade of systems. - 8.10.
-To hold funds paid by industrial unit tenants for repairs and maintenance.
-Following a review of reserves, this has now been incorporated into the single Asset Management reserve - 8.11.
-The NYCC Collaboration reserve has been created to meet implementation costs of the project. - 8.12.
-To dampen the impact of future years' employers pensions costs increases. - 8.13.
-To hold government grant and SDC contributions to pay for the housing PFI project . - 8.14.
-To fund costs associated with Planning Inquiries.
-Following a review of reserves, it was agreed that this be transferred to the Programme for Growth reserve. - 8.15.
-The Programme for Growth reserve provides funds for capital or 'one-off' revenue projects to support delivery of the Council's Corporate Plan. - 8.16.
-The ROS Maintenance reserve holds funds received through S106 agreements for recreation and open spaces maintenance. - 8.17.
-Balance of budget required for works on land at Sherburn undertaken during 1996.
-Following a review of reserves, it was agreed to transfer the balance to Programme for Growth - 8.18.
-The Spend to Save reserve provides 'up front' investment for initiatives that generate revenue budget savings. - 8.19.
-The Tadcaster Central Area reserve has been created to provide funds for its redevelopment.
-Following a review of reserves, this has now been incorporated into the Asset Management reserve - 8.20.
-The Wheeled Bins Hardship Fund provides bins for those on low income/pensions who cannot afford to purchase.
-Following a review of reserves, it was agreed to transfer the balance to Programme for Growth. - 8.21.
-Developers contributions received towards provision of affordable housing. - 8.22.
-To fund delivery of the District wide Local Plan
+It also holds accrued amounts for safety net payments until NNDR deficits are released to the General Fund. - 8.3.
+The Car Loans Bond reserve exists to cover the potential event that an employee defaults on the repayment of their car loan. - 8.4.
+A reserve to provide resources to fund budgets carried forward into 2019/20 for schemes which have been delayed from 2018/19. - 8.5.
+To fund contingency items throughout the year. - 8.6.
+The Discretionary Rate Relief Fund has been created to meet the costs of the new policy. - 8.7.
+To spread the cost of funding expenditure on the District Elections every 4 years. - 8.8.
+The ICT Replacement reserve is to fund the purchase new computer equipment and upgrade of systems. - 8.9.
+The NYCC Collaboration reserve has been created to meet implementation costs of the project. - 8.10.
+To dampen the impact of future years' employers pensions costs increases. - 8.11.
+To hold government grant and SDC contributions to pay for the housing PFI project. - 8.12.
+The Programme for Growth reserve provides funds for capital or 'one-off' revenue projects to support delivery of the Council's Corporate Plan. - 8.13.
+The Recreation and Outdoor Space (ROS) Maintenance reserve holds funds received through S106 agreements for recreation and open spaces maintenance. - 8.14.
+The Spend to Save reserve provides 'up front' investment for initiatives that generate revenue budget savings. - 8.15.
+Developers contributions received towards provision of affordable housing. - 8.16.
+To fund delivery of the District wide Local Plan.